Have you been injured in an accident that wasn't your fault?

 If you?ve suffered an injury following an accident at work, you may be able to claim compensation for your injuries and any costs incurred as a result of your accident.

-When someone is injured due to the lack of care of a doctor or other medical professional, it may be possible to make a medical negligence claim.
-Quittance's specialist solicitor panel can help you claim compensation from the NHS hospital or clinic that was at fault.
+When a person suffers injury or illness as the result of the lack of care of a doctor, nurse or other health worker, it may be possible to make a clinical negligence claim.
+If you have been injured by clinical negligence, Quittance's panel of expert clinical negligence solicitors can help you make a claim against the NHS hospital or private clinic that was responsible.

 Courts understand that a serious injury will have a life-changing effect on an injured person and their family.